Kangana Ranaut's Latest Car is a Mercedes-Benz GLE SUV Worth Rs 61.75 Lakh

 Bollywood star Kangana Ranaut recently got her hands on a brand new Mercedes-Benz GLE-Class SUV.
 Positioned in the middle of the German manufacturer’s SUV line-up above GLC and below GLS, the price of the car starts from Rs 61.75 lakh (ex-showroom) for the base 250D variant.

-According to a tweet by her sister Rangoli Chandel, the actress was gifted the SUV with the former's CA Manoj Daga.
-We are not sure about the variant opted.
-This is, however, not Kangana’s first luxury car.
-Her garage currently comprises of some of the top-notch offerings in the segment such as the BMW 7-Series sedan.
+According to a tweet by her sister Rangoli Chandel, she gifted the SUV to Kangana along with Kangana's CA Manoj Daga to celebrate the success of Judgemental Hai Kya.
+We are not sure about the variant she opted.
+This is, however, not Kangana’s first luxury car as her garage currently comprises of some of the top-notch offerings in the country such as the BMW 7-Series sedan.
 A few other notable actors who own the same SUV in the industry includes Huma Qureshi, Salman Khan and Shahid Kapoor.
 However, both Shahid and Salman own the GLE 43 AMG Coupe.

 Rangoli Chandel's tweet